pascal-oliva/aix-chef/README.md

 #### Actions

+To ensure an entry is added and stays set correctly, use both the :add and :change actions as shown in the 5th example below.

 - `add` - add an entry in /etc/hosts
 - `delete` - remove an entry in /etc/hosts
 - `delete_all` - remove all entries in /etc/hosts